thukiy/R-G-/README.md

 ollama serve
 ```

-## now you need to pull all the models from ollama which you need
+## now you need to pull all the models from ollama which you need (can take some minutes because the models are quite large
 ```bash
 ollama pull deepseek-r1:32b #(this model is mandatory) ollama pull qwen2.5-vl #(optional for vision)